Jordan Johnson (fighter): Background

 Johnson was born in Richmond, Virginia, on November 18, 1988.
-He first started wrestling in 6th grade at Washington Jr High School in Naperville, Illinois.
+He first started wrestling in 6th grade at Washington Jr. High School in Naperville, Illinois.
 From there, he went on to wrestle for Naperville North High School where he became the Illinois High School State Wrestling Champion his junior year.
 He moved to Iowa his senior year, placing 3rd in the Iowa state tournament.
 Upon graduation from high school, Johnson signed on to wrestle at the University of Iowa.
 He was a two-time University Nationals All-American in freestyle wrestling.

 Wrestling career

 High school

-Johnson won the 2006 Class AA Illinois state heavyweight state title Naperville North High School, and placed third as a sophomore.
+Johnson won the 2006 Class AA Illinois heavyweight wrestling state title at Naperville North High School as a junior and placed fifth at state as a sophomore.
 He placed fifth at NHSCA Senior Nationals his senior year and third at NHSCA Junior Nationals his junior year.
-Johnson was coached by Danny Knight at Bettendorf High School and Tom Champion at Naperville North High School.
+Johnson was coached by Danny Knight at Bettendorf High School in Iowa and Tom Champion at Naperville North High School in Illinois.

 College

-Johnson wrestled at the University of Iowa, where he had a career record 25-11.
+Johnson wrestled at the University of Iowa, where he had a career record of 25-11.